prestleyheightstownhomes/blog/content/posts/dog-waste-station-available.md

 linktitle: Dog Waste Station Available
 title: Dog Waste Station Available
 thumbnail: ./dog-waste-station-202101.jpg
+description: The dog waste station has now been installed and is available for use.
 ---

 The dog waste station has now been installed and is available for use.